au-research/FAIR-data-101-training/1-findable/overview.md

 Work through these [activities](activities.md) to build your understanding of Findable.

-## Community discussion
+## Discussion starters

-Use these questions when running a [community discussion](/course-resources/community-discussion-factsheet.md).
+Use these questions to start a conversation on our Slack workspace, or with your colleagues over a cup of beverage.

 **Introduction to community discussions**
 * What are your expectations for this course?